Chang Moo Kwan: Chang Moo Kwan and unification (c.1950-1961)

 Chair of General Director in 1961.
-Lee would resign only months later in January 1962.
+Lee resigned only months later, in January 1962.

 Organization

 Before KTA

 In the early YMCA Kwon Bup Bu and Chang Moo Kwan, the curriculum mainly consisted of karate and chuan-fa (McLain, 2009).
 This was unlike other taekwondo kwans (schools) at the time.

-This was one of two Kwans to have been influenced by Chuan-fa(Kwon Bup), which gave the techniques a smooth yet hard appearance when practiced or demonstrated.
+This was one of two Kwans to have been influenced by Chuan-fa (Kwon Bup), which gave the techniques a smooth yet hard appearance when practiced or demonstrated.

 Chuan-fa forms from the Chang Moo Kwan included Dan Kwon (단권, short fist), Chang Kwon (장권, Long Fist), Tai Jo Kwon (태조권, Fist of the Founding King or Great Ancestor Fist), Pal Gi Kwon (팔기권, Eighth Manchurian Cavalry), and Doju San (토조산, Escaping Mist) and others.

 Early students practiced a bong hyung (staff form) created by Yoon Byung-In himself and another created by Yoon Kwe-Byung, who was a Shudokan practitioner and became a grandmaster of the Jidokwan.